INJURED IN AN AUTO ACCIDENT?

 At Monsees & Mayer, P.C. our job is to make things right for our clients.
-In car crash cases, building successful cases includes a meticulous attention to detail: here are some things to keep in mind:
+Building successful car cases includes a meticulous attention to detail.
+Here are some things to keep in mind:

-- Was the accident reported as quickly as possible to the police?
+- Did you report the accident as quickly as possible to the police?
 Have you been able to obtain a copy of the police or accident report?